Perryton, Texas: Climate

-Perryton has a borderline cool semiarid climate (Köppen BSk) just short of either a humid subtropical climate (Cfa) or a humid continental climate (Dfa).
+Perryton has a borderline humid subtropical climate (Köppen Cfa)/cool semi-arid climate (BSk).
 Winter mornings are very cold: 137.9 mornings on average fall to or below freezing and 4.4 mornings each year can be expected to fall so low as 0 F. This indicates heavy continental influence courtesy of its far inland position.
-Winter weather can be extremely variable, ranging from extremely cold due to Arctic outbreaks from the Yukon to a three-month winter average of six afternoons above 70 F due to hot chinook winds blowing off the Rocky Mountains.
+Actual winter weather is extremely variable, ranging from extremely cold due to Arctic outbreaks from the Yukon to a three-month winter average of six afternoons above 70 F due to hot chinook winds blowing off the Rocky Mountains.
 In some cases, these chinooks can produce extremely rapid increases in temperature; during February 10, 2017, the temperature rose from 25 F in the morning to 92 F in the afternoon and down to 46 F the following morning.

-Summers are hot, and mornings remain relatively mild.
+Summers are hot, although mornings remain relatively mild.
 Nine mornings each year can be expected to stay above 68 F, but virtually none stay above 77 F, although the temperature did not fall below 79 F on July 10, 2016.
 However, 70.5 afternoons reach 90 F, with 12.3 afternoons topping 100 F, and a record high of 113 F on June 26, 2011.
 The coldest morning was −17 F on January 7, 1988, and the coldest maximum 3 F on December 22 and 23 (twice on consecutive days) of 1990.